drupal-graphql/graphql/doc/producers/built-in.md

 # Built in Data Producers

-The Drupal GraphQL module comes with many built in data producers to help acommodate typical scenarios you might need to support in your API.
+The Drupal GraphQL module comes with many built in data producers to help solve typical scenarios you might need to support in your API.
 In this section we will explain briefly each one of them and how it can be used.

 As the module is developed more data producers can be added to the core module.
 Its also important to note that many useful data producers can live in "user land" as contrib modules can add support for GraphQL by adding custom data producers (e.g. a Metatag data producer that lets you resolve metatags using the [Metatag module](https://www.drupal.org/project/metatag) or a Search API integration as seen in [GraphQL Search API](https://github.com/drupal-graphql/graphql-search-api))